Clean Air Act 1956: The electricity industry

-The British Electricity Authority was sceptical about the benefits of desulphurisation and challenged the committee’s recommendations.
-The Authority stated that this recommendation ‘strikes a damaging blow against the economy of electricity development in this country’ and that the financial implications ‘are potentially more serious than those of any previous restrictions or control imposed upon the Authority’s activities’.
+The British Electricity Authority was sceptical about the benefits of desulphurisation and challenged the committee's recommendations.
+The Authority stated that this recommendation "strikes a damaging blow against the economy of electricity development in this country" and that the financial implications "are potentially more serious than those of any previous restrictions or control imposed upon the Authority's activities".
 The Authority claimed that installing scrubbers in all power stations would entail an annual capital investment of £10 million and would increase the cost of electricity by 0.1 d. per kWh, therefore exceeding the cost-effectiveness criterion suggested in the draft Beaver report.
 The British Electricity Authority was also critical that the Beaver committee had made no serious attempt to assess the relative economics of different ways of reducing atmospheric pollution.
-It claimed that burning coal in modern power station boilers that were equipped with efficient grit collectors and into tall chimneys was ‘an extremely efficient method of controlling pollution in terms […] of capital outlay’.
+It claimed that burning coal in modern power station boilers that were equipped with efficient grit collectors and into tall chimneys was "an extremely efficient method of controlling pollution in terms ... of capital outlay".

 Legislation

-The Government initially resisted pressure to act, and was keen to downplay the scale of the problem due to economic pressures.
+The government initially resisted pressure to act, and was keen to downplay the scale of the problem due to economic pressures.
 It took moves by backbench MPs (including Conservative member Gerald Nabarro, its sponsor) to pass a Private Member's Bill on domestic coal burning to persuade the Government to support a change in the law.
 The Clean Air Act built on earlier efforts to regulate pollutants, particularly in London, where air quality had long been poor.

 The Clean Air Act 1956 had multiple measures to reduce air pollution.
-It allowed the introduction of ‘smoke control areas’ in towns and cities in which only smokeless fuels could be burned.
+It allowed the introduction of "smoke control areas" in towns and cities in which only smokeless fuels could be burned.
 By shifting domestic sources of heat towards cleaner coals, electricity, and gas, it reduced the amount of smoke pollution and sulphur dioxide from household fires.
 Reinforcing these changes, the Act also included provisions to prevent the emission of dark smoke from chimneys, required new furnaces to be smokeless, allowed local planning authorities to require higher and more effective chimneys on buildings, and required that emitted grit and dust be minimised.
 By prohibiting what had been the hitherto widely accepted actions of private households, the Clean Air Act 1956 had important implications for the debate about public regulation, public health, and the sphere of legitimate Government intervention.

-The 1952 smog gave a momentum for tougher action: as well as the Clean Air Act, its effects also led to the introduction of the City of London (Various Powers) Act of 1954, and later the Clean Air Act 1968.
+The 1952 smog gave a momentum for tougher action: as well as the Clean Air Act, its effects also led to the introduction of the City of London (Various Powers) Act 1954, and later the Clean Air Act 1968.

 Aftermath

 Smog and its health effects continued to be a problem in London.
-During the London fog of 2–5 December 1957 smoke and sulphur dioxide concentrations reached levels comparable to 1952 and there were 760–1000 deaths.
+During the London fog of 2–5 December 1957 smoke and sulphur dioxide concentrations reached levels comparable to 1952 and there were 760–1,000 deaths.
 Another episode in 1962 resulted in 750 deaths.